ian688t6/NUC972/README.md

 # make distclean
 ```

-# How to compile the tools specifically?
+# How to compile the tools?
 * Build the tools
 ``` bash
 # make build mod=tools